gubniero/navbar/README.md

 # navbar
-Responsive navigation bar for websites
+Responsive navigation bar for websites.
+This template was made using html and css, it can resize itself for different screen sizes.
+Easy usability and editable.